No. 16 Miami routs Bethune-Cookman 70-13 in Cristobal debut

 AP Sports Writer

 Gilbert Frierson had an interception return for a score, while Xavier Restrepo and Michael Redding III caught the TD passes from Van Dyke — who completed 13 of 16 passes for 193 yards.
-Jake Garcia completed all eight of his passes for the Hurricanes in relief.
+Jake Garcia completed all eight of his passes for the Hurricanes.

 For Bethune-Cookman (0-1), Que’Shawn Byrd caught a 34-yard touchdown pass from Jalon Jones.